gamayagama/NixOS/README.md

 The flake.nix file is the entrypoint for the system.
 It contains a set of **inputs**, which can be thought of as the dependencies that the system requires to successfully build itself.
 The flake.nix also contains some **outputs**.
 These are what dictates how the system actually gets build.

 In this case, you will see a let block, which I use to set some variables, that I then use to build my nixosConfigurations and my homeConfigurations.
 These handle the NixOS system configuration and the home-manager configuration respectively.

 Home-manager is simply put a tool to configure things on a per-user basis.
 It also provides a large amount of configuration options that are not available in the system configuration.

 For more information, visit the [home-manager repository](https://github.com/nix-community/home-manager).

 ### hosts

-The *hosts* folder contains everything needed for the system configuration.
-First and foremost, it contains a *default.nix* file, which gets loaded in the flake.nix file.
+The _hosts_ folder contains everything needed for the system configuration.
+First and foremost, it contains a _default.nix_ file, which gets loaded in the flake.nix file.

 NOTE: you may have noticed that the flake.nix file did not specify a specific file, but rather it just specified the hosts folder.
 This is because the Nix language will automatically look for a default.nix file whenever a folder is provided instead of a specific file.
 This will be a recurring theme for my configuration.

 So, the default.nix file passes specific configuration files for each host machine to the flake.
-In my case you see athena and daedalus, which refers to my laptop and my main PC respectively.
-In both cases it loads a *common* folder, once again relying on the "default" behavior.
+In my case you see athena and Terra, which refers to my laptop and my main PC respectively.
+In both cases it loads a _common_ folder, once again relying on the "default" behavior.
 Each host also loads its own folder.

 It is important to note that these hosts can be called anything, but they should ideally match the hostname of the machine, as seen by running the `hostname` command.
 The hostname is also defined within the hardware section of the hosts configuration.